Digital-Defiance/chili-and-cilantro/docs/Developers.md

 # Rules/flow for Chili and Cilantro

 - A user creates a game.
-This user becomes the Host.
+This user becomes the Master Chef.
 They must start the game and make other decisions.
 This is the LOBBY phase.
 - Multiple users join the game- until MAX_CHEFS is reached- this number is 8 but it could easily be increased.
-- The Host at some point starts the game.
+- The Master Chef at some point starts the game.
 The chef IDs up to that point are shuffled and a turn order is produced randomly.
 This is the SETUP phase.
 Starting the game is equivalent to starting the first round.
 - Chefs take turns either placing a card or bidding.
 The minimum bid is 1, so the first Chef must place a card before anyone can consider bidding.
 The maximum bid is the total number of cards placed.
   - Cards may be placed until everyone is out of cards or someone has bid.
   - Once everyone is out of ingredient cards, the next player must bid.